eneedham/data-analyst-data-test/README.md

 # Junior Data Analyst Data Test
 This is the data test for the Junior Data Analyst position at Azavea.
-Please complete the questions below and submit your responses by XXXX date.
+Please complete the questions below and submit your responses in the next week.
 The first question is conceptual and a **written response** is expected.
 The second question and it's several parts are applied.
 A submission of the **code** used to solve the problems, the **answers**, along with any **plots or graphics** generated are expected as responses.

 ***